kwiatks/climate-change-setup-oxford/README.md

 ## Calling PAIRS and TWC within Watson Studio

 We will be using IBM Watson Studio and Jupyter Notebooks to call both PAIRS and TWC APIs for this event.
+Once teams have been formed, emails of the technical representatives in each team will be collected and detailed instuctions shared with them.